Toyota A engine: 4A-F

-4A-F engine in AE92 Toyota Corolla.
+4A-F engine in AE92 Toyota Corolla XL coupé.

-4A-F engine in AT171 Toyota Carina II.

 A narrow-valve (22.3°) DOHC 16-valve carburetor-equipped version, the 4A-F, was produced from 1987 through 1990.
 Output was 95 PS at 6,000 rpm and 13.8 kgm at 3,600 rpm (compression at 9.5:1, EU spec).
 This engine featured an aluminum-alloy cylinder head with scissor-gear driven twin overhead camshafts, centered spark plugs, and employed pent-roof combustion chambers which were designed to improve thermal efficiency.
 It also featured a fully counterweighted crankshaft with five journals and eight balance weights.
 The 4A-F was designed to provide more powerful torque in the low-to-mid RPM range as well improving top-end power output.

 This engine was the first in the series to use Toyota's dual camshaft system known as High-Mecha Twin Cam, where the timing belt drives the exhaust camshaft and the exhaust camshaft then drives the inlet camshaft via scissor gears.
 The inlet camshaft acts as a slave camshaft to the exhaust camshaft (the latter acting as a master camshaft for the engine), which led to the system being unofficially known as the "slave-cam system".
 In contrast, on the 4A-GE engines, both camshafts are driven directly by the timing belts rather than being geared together.

+There was a version which featured dual Weber carburetors for Thai market limited edition AE92 Corolla Sporty sedan in 1988, converted by TRD Thailand.
+It produced 106 PS at 6,000 rpm and 14.9 kgm at 4,200 rpm.